UCR-Robotics/ee144/docs/lab8.rst

   Sometimes ROS cannot find the new copied package.
-  If you cannot auto-complete the above command, you can ask ROS to search new packages again in existing workspace.
+  If you cannot auto-complete the above command, you can ask ROS to search new packages again in existing workspace by the following command.

   .. code:: bash